Hacktoberfest-Nepal/Hacktoberfest_datascience/README.md

 - Intermediate

 Please submit your PR inside the particular folder with proper readme for each project you push.
 Here is the example format:
-Beginners
+1. Beginners
-    Titanic Project
+   - Titanic Project
-        -.py file
+     - .py file
-        -.ipynb file
+     - .ipynb file
      -  readme file (here you should describe the project)
      -  data for project

 In each category it has beginner and intermediate problems where you will be able to create minimum three PRs.